-The keto flu can be rough.
-Headaches, nausea, and constipation are all common symptoms of going keto.
+The keto flu can be rough when you start keto dieting.
+Headaches, nausea, and constipation are all common symptoms for keto beginners.
 For most people, the keto flu will only last 3—5 days, but for folks with high metabolic resistance, it can last up to 2—3 weeks.
 Yikes!
 I wouldn’t want that to be me.

 Luckily, there are several things you can do to ease the pain of the keto flu.
 In the rest of this article, we’re going to explore how intermittent fasting, fiber, and electrolytes can make things easier for you.

 Eat A Lot Of Fiber

 Most people don’t get enough fiber.
 Fiber deficiency becomes more likely when you go keto.
 Fiber, protein, and fat need to be consumed in the right ratios for digestion and bowel movements to go smoothly.

 Constipation that accompanies the keto flu is the result of eating tons of fat but not enough fiber.
 In a standard diet, most of the fiber comes from starchy foods that aren’t allowed in the ketogenic diet.
 Low-carb, high-fiber veggies are.
 You’re going to want to eat a lot of them to prevent constipation.
 Broccoli is best.
 It’s densely packed with fiber that stays intact deep into the digestive tract so that the bowel movements can keep flowing strong.

 Broccoli is also great for promoting the growth of healthy gut flora by acting as a prebiotic.
 Prebiotics function as food for healthy bacteria so that they can thrive .